RedHatParichay/tutorial-ken/README.md

 So, as you have access to the hub controller and have it running with the provided topology, you should use this as a base to create your own Layer 2 learning switch.

 - For the in-memory data structure, you can use a dictionary (basically `JSON`) to store the MAC address to port mappings.
-- You will need to import more of the Ryu packages to access the fields in a packet's ethernet header:
+- You will need to import more of the OSKen packages to access the fields in a packet's ethernet header:
   - `from os_ken.lib.packet import ethernet`
   - Then a packet's ethernet header can be extracted from the data provided with the Packet In OpenFlow event message: `eth_header = packet.Packet(ev.msg.data).get_protocol(ethernet.ethernet)`
   - Specific fields can then be extracted, for example the destination MAC address: `eth_header.dst`